-His three deputies are Victoria "Vic" Moretti, a one-time cop from Philly; The Ferg, well-meaning but sometimes inept; and Branch Connolly, second in command, and with an eye on the sheriff's badge itself.
+His three deputies are Victoria "Vic" Moretti, a one-time cop from Philly; The Ferg, well-meaning but sometimes inept; and Branch Connolly, second in command and sometime rival.
 Longmire also gets some off-the-books help from Henry Standing Bear, a local barkeep and Longmire's best friend.

 But even as Longmire and Co. do what they can to take the bad guys down, they're not above stretching the law to catch the folks who outright break it.
 And, as noted, they're not all so squeaky clean themselves.

-In a way, Longmire is nothing new: At its core the A&E show is a crime procedural, just like so many of its scripted compatriots.
-And yet it feels a bit different.
+At its core this A&E show is a crime procedural, just like so many of its scripted compatriots.
+Yet it somehow feels more believable.
 The setting looks rough and dusty, as it should.
-The actors flesh out their roles in believable ways.
+The actors flesh out their roles in convincing ways.
 Even the squeaks and thumps heard in the interior of the hard-used SUV the sheriff drives speaks to a rare authenticity here.
 And that gives Longmire some atmospheric grit.
 This is a hard land that sometimes attracts desperate people, after all, and the camera doesn't flinch from their misdeeds.

-Longmire, which has received strong notices from mainstream critics, is not without its problems.
-But it manages to be gritty without being dark.
-It tells its story without succumbing to salaciousness.
-It illustrates that good television doesn't have to be quite so bad.
+OK.
+It does flinch more often than, say, Game of Thrones or House of Cards or Fargo.
+Longmire is not without its problems, many of which I've already discussed here.
+But it does manage to be gritty without being overwhelmed with grime.
+It tells its story without completely succumbing to salaciousness.
+You might even argue that it illustrates how good television doesn't have to always be quite so bad.
 And that's good to see.
-But not necessarily always completely appropriate.
-So to speak.
+But still not always worth seeing.

 "The Great Spirit"